-This website was initially created for the promotion of the public hearing held in the European Parliament in Brussels, on March 28th 2012.
-The public hearing was organised by The European Conservatives and Reformists Group and The 2010 Katyn Families Association.
+The website is administered by The 2010 Katyn Families Association (established by family members of the Smolensk crash victims).
+It was initially created for the promotion of the public hearing held in the European Parliament in Brussels, on March 28th 2012.

 The public hearing focused on the latest works of experts working with the non-governmental independent Polish Parliamentary Group in charge of investigating the causes of the 2010 Polish Air Force Tu-154 crash - The findings of experts reveal new facts and evidence into the circumstances of the crash.
 The public hearing was an opportunity for the international public at large to find out how inadequate the investigation and evidence examination has been to-date.